-As we mentioned, Cockapoo litters typically have four to seven pups, depending on the mother’s size, with the first litter to be smaller, ranging from 2 to 4 puppies.
+How many puppies can a cockapoo have?
+As we mentioned, Cockapoo litters typically have four to seven pups, depending on the mother’s size, with the first cockapoo litter size being smaller, ranging from 2 to 4 puppies.
 That’s normal for most dog breeds; tiny breeds might only have one puppy in their first litter.
 It’s common for Cockapoo mothers to have over seven puppies, but it can happen.
-The largest recorded Cockapoo litter was eleven puppies.
+The biggest cockapoo litter was eleven puppies.

-A Cockapoo’s gestation time is shorter than that of humans, ranging from 58 to 68 days.
-Because of this, unless you are anticipating and regularly checking their status, you won’t have much time to prepare before you see the changes occurring within your female.
+So, how long are cockapoos pregnant?
+A Cockapoo’s gestation time is shorter than humans, ranging from 58 to 68 days.
+Because of this, unless you anticipate and regularly check their status, you won’t have much time to prepare before you see the changes occurring within your female.

-As long as you know what to look for, you will recognise the signs.
+You will recognise the signs as long as you know what to look for.